aliyahsmith-bradley/OurGreenPlace_SeniorCapstone/README.md

 If Flask does not work immediately, press cmd+p and type "Select Interpreter".
 Choose the correct interpreter and continue.

+There may be additional software that needs to be downloaded to successfully run the program.
+Please refer to the Requirements.txt file within the project for the most up-to-date information on installments.

 ## How to Run
 The web application can only be run by navigating to the file main.py under the main directory and clicking the play button in the top right corner of the screen.
-You may access the web application by cmd+clicking on the link provided in the terminal (most likely: http://127.0.0.1:5000).
+You may access the web application by cmd+clicking on the link in the terminal (most likely: http://127.0.0.1:5000).
 You should be automatically directed to the web application in your browser.

 ## How to Test